-A5.7.1 Contractor's Contractors are responsible for: A5.7.1 Contractor's responsibilities Contractors are responsible for: ensuring they have the authorisation of the RCA to carry out work or other activity in the road reserve or affecting the road reserve preparing accurate TMPs that reflect the worksite conditions, in accordance with CoPTTM and any contractual requirements or RCA authorisation conditions ensuring they have an approved and accepted TMP before starting any work ensuring that any TSLs are approved in the TMP and renewed if required within the six month timeframe (Refer to section I-18: Guidance on TMP Monitoring Processes for Temporary Speed Limits) ensuring those preparing TMPs are trained STMS (or STMS-NP for level 2/3) for the level of TTM for the road on which the activity will take place obtaining approval and timings for occupation of the worksite, from the TMC prior to commencing work implementing approved TMPs operating in terms of the traffic regulations and the requirements of The official New Zealand road code ensuring, so far as reasonably practicable, the safe and efficient movement of all road users through and around the working space, particularly cyclists and pedestrians.
-Adequate resources must be reasonably available to make changes to the TTM if worksite conditions require changes to be made ensuring that the STMS is supported in matters of safety ensuring that any TSL shave been authorised by the RCA (or person with delegated authority) stofing any TIM equipment or plant not in immediate use, off the carriageway and in accordance with C11.2.8 Redundant TTM equipment and C14.1.4 Parking and storage of vehicles, plant and materials retaining a record of training and experience for each TC and STMS within the company or organisation the appointment of a suitably trained STMS and/or TC, and staff for each worksite (refer to section A6 Training) recording details of inspections/audits of TTM measures fulfilling thei • arranging for the publication of approved notices in local newspapers or other media as specified in the request for tender • reporting on crashes at worksites to TMC within 24 hours (definition of a crash is provided in subsection A5.7.3 Definition of a crash).
+A5.7.1 Contractor's responsibilities

+Contractors are responsible for:

+- ensuring they have the authorisation of each RCA affected by the work or other activity in the road reserve or affecting the road reserve - preparing accurate TMPs that reflect the worksite conditions, in accordance with CoPTTM and any contractual requirements or RCA authorisation conditions - ensuring they have an approved and accepted TMP before starting any work - ensuring that any TSLs are approved in the TMP and renewed if required within the 12 month timeframe (Refer to section I-18: Guidance on TMP Monitoring Processes for Temporary Speed Limits) - ensuring those preparing TMPs are trained STMS (or STMS-NP for level 2/3) for the level of TTM for the road on which the activity will take place - obtaining approval and timings for occupation of the worksite, from the TMC prior to commencing work - implementing approved TMPs - operating in terms of the traffic regulations and the requirements of The official New Zealand road code - ensuring, so far as reasonably practicable, the safe and efficient movement of all road users through and around the working space, particularly cyclists and pedestrians.
+Adequate resources must be reasonably available to make changes to the TTM if worksite conditions require changes to be made - ensuring that the STMS is supported in matters of safety - ensuring that all TSLs have been authorised by the RCA (or person with delegated authority) - storing any TTM equipment or plant not in immediate use, off the carriageway and in accordance with C11.2.8 Redundant TTM equipment and C14.1.4 Parking and storage of vehicles, plant and materials - retaining a record of training and experience for each TC and STMS within the company or organisation - the appointment of a suitably trained STMS and/or TC, and staff for each worksite (refer to section A6 Training) - recording details of inspections/audits of TTM measures - fulfilling their legal responsibilities under relevant legislation - suspending any STMS issued with two notices of non-conformance within a three-month period from TTM supervision duties.
+A suspended STMS will be required to undergo retraining and a replacement STMS must be appointed immediately - arranging for the publication of approved notices in local newspapers or other media as specified in the request for tender - reporting on crashes at worksites to TMC within 24 hours (definition of a crash is provided in subsection A5.7.3 Notification to WorkSafe).